On orthogonal polar spaces: Introduction

-In light of what we have said so far, the following corollary, shows that the notion of $(\fe,\fp)$-orthogonal space can be formulated without any explicit mention of its embeddings and, as such, is intrinsic to the space.
+In light of what we have said so far, the following corollary shows that the notion of $(\fe,\fp)$-orthogonal space can be formulated without any explicit mention of its embeddings and, as such, is intrinsic to the space.

 \begin{corollary} Let $\cP$ be a non-degenerate embeddable polar space such that the hyperbolic lines of a subspace $\cF$ generated by a frame of $\cP$ consist of only two points.
-Then, $\varepsilon(\cP)$ is an $(\fe,\fp)$-orthogonal polar space where $e$ and $p$ are respectively the elliptic and the parabolic gaps of $\cP$.
+Then $\varepsilon(\cP)$ is an $(\fe,\fp)$-orthogonal polar space where $e$ and $p$ are respectively the elliptic and the parabolic gaps of $\cP$.
 In particular, if $\fe=\fp=0$, the space $\cP$ is hyperbolic; if $\fe>0$ and $\fp=0$, then $\cP$ is elliptic and if $\fe=0$ and $\fp>0$ the space is parabolic. \end{corollary}

-\begin{remark} The terminology we have chosen for elliptic and parabolic polar spaces is motivated by the terminology in use for quadrics over finite fields of characteristic $2.$ Indeed, if $\KK=\mathrm{GF}(2^r)$ and $\cQ$ is a non-degenerate orthogonal polar space in $\PG(V)$, $V=V(n,\KK)$, described by a quadratic form $\phi$ with bilinearization $f$, then we have only two possibilities for $\dim(\mathrm{Rad}(f))$, i.e. $\dim(\mathrm{Rad}(f))=0$ or $\dim(\mathrm{Rad}(f))=1.$ In this case, the anisotropic space $V_0$ has dimension at most $2.$ If $\dim(\mathrm{Rad}(f))=0$ and $V_0=0$ then $\cQ$ is usually called {\it hyperbolic quadric}; if $\dim(\mathrm{Rad}(f))=0$ and $\dim(V_0)=2$ then $\cQ$ is usually called {\it elliptic quadric}; if $\dim(\mathrm{Rad}(f))=1$ and $V_0=\mathrm{Rad}(f)$ then $\cQ$ is usually called {\it parabolic quadric}.
+\begin{remark} The terminology we have chosen for elliptic and parabolic polar spaces is motivated by the terminology in use for quadrics over finite fields of characteristic $2$.
+Indeed, if $\KK=\mathrm{GF}(2^r)$ and $\cQ$ is a non-degenerate orthogonal polar space in $\PG(V)$, $V=V(n,\KK)$, described by a quadratic form $\phi$ with bilinearization $f$, then we have only two possibilities for $\dim(\mathrm{Rad}(f))$, i.e.\ $\dim(\mathrm{Rad}(f))=0$ or $\dim(\mathrm{Rad}(f))=1$.
+In this case, the anisotropic space $V_0$ has dimension at most $2$.
+If $\dim(\mathrm{Rad}(f))=0$ and $V_0=0$, then $\cQ$ is usually called {\it hyperbolic quadric}; if $\dim(\mathrm{Rad}(f))=0$ and $\dim(V_0)=2$, then $\cQ$ is usually called {\it elliptic quadric}; if $\dim(\mathrm{Rad}(f))=1$ and $V_0=\mathrm{Rad}(f)$, then $\cQ$ is usually called {\it parabolic quadric}.

 When $\mathrm{char}(\KK)\neq 2$ our terminology is not the same as what is usually found in literature for quadrics.
-In our case, \emph{all} orthogonal polar spaces are either hyperbolic (i.e. generated by a frame) or elliptic and their anisotropic gap is the same as their elliptic gap.
+In our case, \emph{all} orthogonal polar spaces are either hyperbolic (i.e.\ generated by a frame) or elliptic and their anisotropic gap is the same as their elliptic gap.

-It is worth to mention that if $\KK$ is a non-perfect field of characteristic $2$, then there can exist non-degenerate $(\fe,\fp)$-orthogonal polar spaces which are neither hyperbolic, nor elliptic or parabolic, i.e. for them $0\subset\mathrm{Rad}(f)\subset V_0$ and both $\fe,\fp>0$.
+It is worth to mention that if $\KK$ is a non-perfect field of characteristic $2$ (i.e.\ $\KK$ has characteristic $2$ but not all elements of $\KK$ are squares in $\KK$), then there can exist non-degenerate $(\fe,\fp)$-orthogonal polar spaces which are neither hyperbolic, nor elliptic nor parabolic, i.e.\ for them $0\subset\mathrm{Rad}(f)\subset V_0$ and both $\fe,\fp>0$.